You Are Here:

 Transportation check-in counters

-Talking way finding kiosk.
-A press release from the Department of Transport in New York City
+Talking way finding kiosk: a press release from the Department of Transport in New York City

 Summary: Example of a kiosk that uses sounds, video and spoken and tactile instructions to help direct blind and low-vision passengers at the Whitehall Ferry Terminal in Lower Manhattan.